WAGE EQUITY NOW

 Closing the raw wage gaps by 2030

-An Act Relative to Salary Range Transparency (HD 2814/SD 1521) would require employers to provide salary ranges when hiring for a position.
-An Act Relative to Transparency in the Workplace (HD 4039/SD 2331) requires employers to share their EEOC data to help identify aggregate gender and racial leadership gaps within business sectors.
+The Frances Perkins Workplace Equity Act (H.4109) would require employers to provide salary ranges when hiring for a position and require employers to share their EEOC data to help identify aggregate gender and racial leadership gaps within business sectors.
 Together, these bills would provide transparency needed to address gaps and improve employee morale, productivity, and equity.

 According to the Boston Women’s Workforce Council, Greater Boston employers’ wage gaps have actually increased from $.23 to $.30 cents since 2013 for all women; while Black and Hispanic women earned $.49 and $.45 respectively compared to white men.

 It is far past time to change the approach and require transparency and reporting at the company level.

 In addition to requiring average compensation information by gender, race, and ethnicity, this bill also takes aim at requiring companies to tell applicants the salary range of the position they’re applying.
 This will level the playing field for women who are so often underrepresented at the top of the corporate ladder.